cilium/cilium/Documentation/observability/visibility.rst

-Cilium will pick up that pods have received these annotations, and will transparently redirect traffic to the proxy such that the output of ``cilium monitor`` shows traffic being redirected to the proxy, e.g.:
+Cilium will pick up that pods have received these annotations, and will transparently redirect traffic to the proxy such that the output of ``cilium-dbg monitor`` shows traffic being redirected to the proxy, e.g.:

 ::